ageonic/exploring-particle-systems/flocking-behavior.md

     <img src="images/separation.gif">
 </div>

 Observe how each boid swerves away from neighboring boids.
-We have thus achieved the desired separation behavior.
+We have, thus, achieved the desired separation behavior.

 ### 3.2.2 Alignment

 Alignment involves steering towards the average heading of local flockmates.
 This implementation is similar to separation.
 We calculate the steering force by finding the average velocity of each neighboring boid.
 Applying this to the acceleration of the current boid should result in the alignment behavior.
 Note that on `line 11` we subtract the current boid's velocity from the steering force.
-We do this based on Reynold's formula for steering which states that it is the difference between the desired velocity and the current velocity.
+We do this based on Reynold's formula for steering, which states that it is the difference between the desired velocity and the current velocity.

 ```java
 private void alignment(ArrayList<Boid> boids) {